DokimiCU/Exile/README.md

 Health:

 Animals:
--function animals.hq_attack_eat(self,prty,tgtobj) crash . api.lua:387: attempt to perform arithmetic on field 'height' (a nil value)
+-occassional function animals.hq_attack_eat(self,prty,tgtobj) crash . api.lua:387: attempt to perform arithmetic on field 'height' (a nil value).
+From darkasthaan spider
 -darkasthaan speed slide around a lot when attacking, looks strange.
+-some spiders were getting nil energy (from egg spawning? maybe only in dev, not happening now?)

 Nature:
 -ocean flora lacks spreading (barely matters at this point) -might need something to animal numbers in check... needs to be run over time...
--some spiders were getting nil energy (from egg spawning?)
 -water doesn't freeze?
 -Tangkal tree schem has grass in it?